Los Angeles mayor touts major drops in crime in 2018

 Moore also pointed out that the 1,008 shooting victims in 2018 were 48 fewer than 2017, 169 fewer from 2016 and 900 fewer than in 2007.

-Both officials credited increased diversity of officers, more street patrols and gang intervention for the drops.
+They credited increased diversity of officers, more street patrols and gang intervention for the drops.

-Garcetti said the drop in crime is noteworthy considering Los Angeles’ growing population.
+Garcetti said the drop is noteworthy considering Los Angeles’ growing population.
 He also pointed out that some of the other largest cities in the U.S. saw more homicides than Los Angeles in 2018.

 Moore emphasized the continued need for gang intervention, pointing out that 50 percent of all homicides in Los Angeles are gang-related.